saturnlighting/literature-review/README.md

 Spatial regression models
 </td>
 <td style="text-align:left;">
-The light index have positive associations with running but not with cycling.
+The light index has positive associations with running but not with cycling.
 </td>
 </tr>